eda-ricercatore/admin-notes/skill-set/interesting-markets/bio-biochem-biotech-pharma.md

 Skill sets for bioinformatics:
 + skill set:
+	- Developing scalable bioinformatics algorithms, pipelines and tools to solve complex, distributed computing challenges
+	- Providing statistics, scientific computing and data analysis support to research, product development and manufacturing operations
+	- BS in bioinformatics or related field with 6-8 years industry experience or MS/PhD in bioinformatics or related field with 4-6 years industry experience
+	- Advanced proficiency in Python, R or Rust in a Linux environment
+	- Broad experience with NGS data analysis, manipulation and presentation (in Python or R)
+	- Excellent data analysis and visualization skills (in Python, R and using tools like Tableau)
+	- Excellent understanding of molecular biology, with an emphasis on DNA chemistry preferred
+	- Proven ability to synthesize and present conclusions from complex analyses in a clear and visually compelling way
+	- Familiarity with common tools and file formats for genome-scale interval data manipulation and analysis (e.g. bedtools, bedops, etc.)
+	- Formal software development experience, the software development lifecycle, unit and functional testing (via py.test) and version control via Git
+	- Familiarity with database (PostgreSQL, NoSQL and Redshift) design, implementation and efficient query construction
+	- Experience building and using Docker containers
+	- Familiarity with cloud-based computing environments, especially Amazon Web Services
+	- Experience using workflow management tools (e.g. Airflow, Galaxy, Luigi)
+	- Familiarity with web application development including building REST-ful interfaces
+	- Familiarity with DNA analysis software (MacVector, VectorNTI, SnapGene)
++ skill set:
 	- We have an opening for a bioinformatician in the Bedford lab at the Fred Hutch to work on genomic epidemiology and evolutionary analysis of pathogens such as SARS-CoV-2, seasonal influenza, and other emerging and endemic pathogens.
 This position will contribute to ongoing work for the Bedford lab and Nextstrain.
 	- Nextstrain is an award-winning project for tracking infectious disease epidemics developed in collaboration with the Neher lab at the University of Basel.
 Nextstrain won the Open Science Prize in Feb 2017 and has been instrumental in analysis of the SARS-CoV-2 pandemic, Ebola outbreaks, Zika spread in the Americas and is used by the World Health Organization to aid in the process of influenza vaccine strain selection.
 The software we write to power all parts of Nextstrain—bioinformatics, visualizations, analysis pipelines, data management, and more—is entirely open-source and available to the public.
 We work with public health entities and scientists across the world, both formally and informally, to expand pathogen surveillance capabilities and to improve the automation and robustness of these analyses.
 Our goal is to empower the wider genomic epidemiology and public health communities to tweak our analyses, create new ones, and communicate scientific insights using the same tools we do.